Thanks for your interest in Getting Involved with SHIFT Festival!

 - People with kitchen experience are preferred.
 Must be comfortable with knives and hot flames.
 You must be sober for your shift.
 Clothing and safe shoes must be worn in the kitchen.

 - We will maintain a bus tub wash, rinse and sanitize area for diners to clean their own eating ware.
 Our pots and pans will be washed in a separate area.

-- Some food prep may be done in Portland, OR and participating may be an option in exchange for a shift.
-Stay tuned for more details
+- Food prep will be done in Portland and participating will be an option to earn vollie credits.
+Stay tuned for more details.

 - To be as inclusive as possible, the meals will all be vegan-based with plenty of meat, cheese, etc. available on the side to add in for omnivores.
 Most of the main courses will also be gluten free, with GF options for the meals that are not.
 We’ll also strive to accomodate for any and all dietary needs/restrictions.

 When this work is done: Before, during and a bit after the event.

 Fire Circle volunteers help provide and oversee a space for people to share and enjoy fire based performance art.

 Volleys must possess an adequate understanding of fire performance safety, fire approved clothing, and first aid techniques associated with possible flesh burns.

 Each night we will begin with a noo-burn.
 Anyone is welcome to come spend the first hour enlightening their soul with fire.
 We will have three people minimum running at any given moment but as the night progresses we need more safeties.